Stoicism is a philosophy of two halves:

 – Epictetus, Discourses, 2.5.4–5

-Wisdom is also about learning from our experiences (and the experiences of others), reflecting on our actions, and using our understanding to navigate life’s challenges with clarity and insight.
+Practical wisdom is also about learning from our experiences (and the experiences of others), reflecting on our actions, and using our understanding to find the best ways to navigate everyday life.

-The Stoics believed that wisdom can help us divide life into three categories: good, bad, and indifferent.
+The Stoics believed that wisdom could help us divide life into three categories: good, bad, and indifferent.

 For example:

-• Good: This can be acting with virtue, and some Stoics believed that virtue is the only good, and that anything outside of virtue can only be indifferent or bad.
-Good can be showing courage in the face of fear, showing moderation despite the desire to be greedy or indulge in addictive behavior, and being just to those around us and not allowing our own incentives to get in the way of what is right.
+• Good: This is acting with virtue.
+Many Stoics believed that virtue was the only good and that anything outside of virtue could only be indifferent or bad.
+Good can be showing courage in the face of fear, showing moderation despite the desire to be greedy or indulge in addictive behavior, and being just and fair to those around us and not allowing our own incentives to get in the way of what is right.

-• Bad: This can be any action that is not virtious.
-For example; lying to someone to avoid responsibility, ignoring moderation and choosing laziness, greed, and bad habits.
+• Bad: This can be any action that is not virtuous.
+For example, lying to someone to avoid responsibility, ignoring moderation, and choosing laziness, greed, and bad habits.
 It could be ignoring justice and taking advantage of other people, or the community, to get ahead.

-• Indifferent: To the Stoics there were many things that fall under indifference.
-For example money, possession, fame etc can all be things that we can use for good or for bad.
-In and of themselves these things are not good or bad, they are simply indifferent.
+• Indifferent: To the Stoics, there were many things that fell under indifference.
+For example, money, possessions, fame, etc. can all be things that we can use for good or for bad.
+In and of themselves, these things are not good or bad; they are simply indifferent.

 2. The Virtue of Courage:

 Courage is the opposite of cowardice.
-Courage is not the elimination of fear, desire, or anxiety; it is acting in the right way despite our fear, desire, and anxieties.
+Courage is not the elimination of fear, desire, or anxiety; it is acting in the right way despite our fears, desires, and anxieties.
 It’s not just about physical bravery, but also about mental and emotional resilience.

 “Don’t you know life is like a military campaign?
 One must serve on watch, another in reconnaissance, another on the front line. . . .
 So it is for us—each person’s life is a kind of battle, and a long and varied one too.
 You must keep watch like a soldier and do everything commanded. . . .
 You have been stationed in a key post, not some lowly place, and not for a short time but for life.”